 Individual oral commentary (10 minutes) MARTIN LUTHER KING, WILFRED OWEN

-Students present a formal oral commentary and answer subsequent questions on an
+Students present a formal oral commentary and answer subsequent

 extract from a work studied in part 2.
 (30 marks)